Natomas, Sacramento, California: Education

 Most of the Natomas region is served by the Natomas Unified School District.
 Small portions are served by Twin Rivers Unified School District.

 In South Natomas, elementary schools include American Lakes K-8, Jefferson K-8, Bannon Creek K-8, and Two Rivers Elementary.
 The main high school is Natomas High School.

 In North Natomas, elementary schools on include Natomas Park Elementary (established 2000), Witter Ranch Elementary (established 2004), Heron K-8 (established 2006), H. Allen Hight Elementary (established 2008), and Paso Verde K-8 (established 2017).
 Natomas Middle School is the traditional middle school and Inderkum High School is the main high school.

 Charter schools are a very popular option.
 Firstly, the district runs a dependent charter school in Southwest Natomas named Leroy Greene Academy, a 6–12 college preparatory secondary school.
 Independent charter school options include the Star Academy (K-5), Leading Edge Middle School (6-8) and Performing Fine Arts Academy (6–12) which are all part of the Natomas Charter School.
 Star Academy is located on its own campus in Natomas Crossing while the other schools are located at the main Natomas Charter Campus in Natomas Park.
-There is also Westlake Charter School (K-8) which moved to a new campus in Natomas Park in 2017 and Natomas Pacific Pathways Prep Academy (K-12, college prep).
-NP3 K–5 is located in a temporary location on East Commerce Way near the old ARCO Arena site while the middle school and high school portion are located on Del Paso Road.
+There is also Westlake Charter School (K-8) which moved to a new campus in the Hamptons neighborhood in 2017.
+Westlake Charter High School has taken over the temporary school warehouse location in Natomas Crossing along East Commerce Way.
+Natomas Pacific Pathways Prep Academy (K-12, college prep) is located on Del Paso Road near the Westshore neighborhood.

 The Northgate region of South Natomas is served by Twin Rivers Unified School District.
 Students in these areas are assigned to Grant Union High School in Del Paso Heights.
 There is also a small portion of North Natomas served by Twin Rivers Unified School District.
 The elementary school is Regency Park Elementary School.
 The assigned middle school is Norwood (in the Robla area) and Rio Linda High School but many students do not attend those assigned schools and opt for either NUSD schools or for charter schools.

 Private preschools also available throughout Natomas, including Merryhill School (Infants-Pre-K).